Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 GLD Sterling Ratio

 Sterling ratio measures excess return per unit of average drawdown (typically drawdowns worse than 10%).
-GLD posted the higher Sterling ratio.
+Sterling ratio data is not available for this comparison.

 Sterling uses average drawdown events deeper than 10% and subtracts the risk-free rate to report excess return.